MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

   And, please, do not shoot me !

-  You need to create a rule for each file you want to access, using the model Rule Machine provided.
+  So, you will need to create a rule for each file you want to access, using the model Rule Machine provided.
+I know ... this is really **The Bad**, don't you agree?

-  When creating the rule you need to replace the string **"TestFile5"** found all around the model rule for the name of the file that will be handled.
+  When creating the rule you will need to replace the items indicated by the "clue" colored lines found all around the model rule image for the appropriate ones.
+The box at the upper right corner tells you what you need to replace to do the necessary adjustments.

 - **Suggested naming convention for drivers and rules**